Skip to content

 service strongswan start

-Change R6 default route for using C5:
+Change R6's default route to use C5:

 service strongswan stop